opencord/docs/platform.md

 helm install -n cord-platform cord/cord-platform --version=6.1.0
 ```

-## CORD Platform as Separate Components
+## Alternatively, install CORD Platform as Separate Components

 Alternatively, you may want to install the individual components separately.
-The following are the individual components included in the `cord-platform` chart:
+The following are the individual components included in the *cord-platform* chart:

 - [ONOS](./charts/onos.md#onos-manages-fabric--voltha)
 - [XOS](./charts/xos-core.md)
 - [Kafka](./charts/kafka.md)

+Optionally, you may also want to install logging and monitoring infrastructure components:

 - [Logging-Monitoring](./charts/logging-monitoring.md)

 ## Verify your installation and next steps